thephoeron/LLTHW/book/1-01-02-more-detail.md

 It is significant to separate the representation and implementation of S-Expressions in your mind as you learn Lisp---since McCarthy's first paper on LISP, S-Expressions have been defined by their *representation*, but in Common Lisp, S-Expressions are defined by their *implementation* and their representation is only treated as an interface to the underlying objects.

 Lists are a proper type, descending from Sequences in Lisp's type hierarchy.
 A list only *conses* as long as there are values to be consed.
-For example, take a look at this:
+For example, consider the following:

 ```lisp
 * (list)